Volunteer Rescue-EMS Fund

 Effective April 17, 2018, invoice(s) and proof of payment must be uploaded via the OSFM24 online portal for review in lieu of mailing them to the Mail Service Center.

 The Volunteer Rescue-EMS Fund (Rescue Grant) is administered through:

 NC Department of Insurance

 1202 Mail Service Center

 Raleigh, NC 27699-1202

-Beginning with the 2018 Rescue Grant, the following compliance forms will no longer need to be mailed to our office:
+Beginning with the 2018 Rescue Grant, the following compliance forms are no longer required to be mailed in to our office: